 One of the newest additions to the ‘hood, Tasty8. is a cafe/bistro on Meath street that promises a menu of wholesome breakfasts and funky lunches that centres around simple locally sourced ingredients.
 Open Tuesday to Saturday from 8am to 8pm if you’re a local there’s no excuse not to pop in for a bite to eat or to chill out with a coffee and watch the world go by in this bright and inviting space.

-Two Pups is part of the 74 Francis Street Collective, where you can get everything from vintage clothes to ‘Soul Enhancing Haircuts’ from Velvet Moon Hair Guru.
+Two Pups is part of the 74 Francis Street Collective, located in Dublin’s antiques quarter.
 Along with great coffee, they have a small but considered food menu with options like a jazzed up avocado on toast served on Levain sourdough, with garlic butter and a scattering of coriander, pickled veg and toasted peanuts.
 Top marks for their quirky loyalty cards which start off by calling you a pup but with each cup brings you one step closer to being a beauty, you just have to endure being labelled a maggot, eejit and gurrier in between.

 The Fumbally is very cool.
 So cool in fact that they can’t be found on social media, but that just adds to the allure of this hipster haven.
 Once you’re inside this large, bright room join the inevitable queue, order from an inspiring menu of health conscious breakfast and lunch dishes, complemented by daily changing specials, and take a seat where ever you find a mismatched chair.
 The menu draws a lot from their fermentation experimentation, which also informs a quirky collection of drinks.
 They’re open for dinner on Wednesdays too.